Hero of Hacksaw Ridge

-Due to an overwhelming demand for this book, the free online copy is currently unavailable but may become active again.
+Due to an overwhelming demand for this book, the free online copy is no longer available.

-Stop by our church on any Saturday to pick up a copy while supplies last.
+Stop by our church on any Saturday to pick up a free copy while supplies last.

 Click on the image below to go to the official Desmond Doss website.